AbdulrahmanHallak/WebHaven/README.md

     POSTGRES_PASSWORD=""
 ```

 add the telegram token from step 1.
-Fill in the rest of the variables except for
+Provide the rest of the variables except for
-TELEGRAMCONFIGURATION__HOSTADDRESS, this will be added later.
+`TELEGRAMCONFIGURATION__HOSTADDRESS`, this will be added later.

 ### Running the app